RolandMarchand/grimoire-engine/design.md

   1. Damaging items
   2. 1/3 of remaining weapon durability
   3. Grit
-  4. Health
+  4. Health & armor
 - 1/2 of the lost health is restored after victory
 - Grit is fully restored after victory
-- Weapon durability is not restored
+- Weapon and armor durability are not restored
-- Grape seeds provide revival option with:
-  - Full health restoration
-  - Unlimited usage per fight
+- If the player owns a grape seed, it will be consumed upon death during combat and the player will be revived out of combat
+- Armor transfers a percentage of health damage to armor durability

 #### Inspect
 - Enemy stats begin hidden